Printing press: Mass production and spread in Europe

-The invention of mechanical movable type printing led to a huge increase of printing activities across Europe within only a few decades.
-From a single print shop in Mainz, Germany, printing had spread to no less than around 270 cities in Central, Western and Eastern Europe by the end of the 15th century.
+Gutenberg's mechanical movable-type printing press, alongside consumer demand for printed copies of Bibles and other religious works, precipitated the widespread growth of the printing industry across Europe.
+Gutenberg's print shop in Mainz was originally the only one in Europe, but by the end of the 15th century around 270 European cities were involved in printing.
 As early as 1480, there were printers active in 110 different places in Germany, Italy, France, Spain, the Netherlands, Belgium, Switzerland, England, Bohemia and Poland.
-From that time on, it is assumed that "the printed book was in universal use in Europe".
+The historians Lucien Febvre and Henri-Jean Martin conclude that by this date, the printed book was used throughout Europe.

-In Italy, a center of early printing, print shops had been established in 77 cities and towns by 1500.
-At the end of the following century, 151 locations in Italy had seen at one time printing activities, with a total of nearly three thousand printers known to be active.
-Despite this proliferation, printing centres soon emerged; thus, one third of the Italian printers published in Venice.
+In Italy, a center of early printing, print shops existed in 77 cities and towns by 1500, while 151 locations in Italy had hosted printing at some point by 1600.
+In 1600, nearly 3,000 printers are known to have been active in Italy.
+However, printing centers soon emerged, and one third of the Italian printers published in Venice.